tchubaba/pausepi/README.md

 ## Overview

 The Pi-hole ad blocker is an effective tool for blocking ads network-wide, but it can sometimes interfere with online services like video streaming or opening some web pages.
+Of course you can pause ad blocking from the Pi-hole admin dashboard, but it is a hassle, especially if you have more than one configured in your network.
+It's also inconvenient for other users who may not have access to the Pi-hole's dashboard.

-To address this issue, we introduce Pi-hole Pauser, a Laravel 11 application that allows you to temporarily pause Pi-hole's ad blocking from a single web page.
+To address these issues, we introduce Pi-hole Pauser, a tool that allows you to temporarily pause Pi-hole's ad blocking from a single web page.

 ## Features

-* Pause ad blocking for one or more Pi-holes simultaneously from a single web page
+* Pause ad blocking for one or multiple Pi-holes simultaneously
-* Adjustable pause duration (default: 30 seconds)
+* Adjustable pause duration (default: 30 seconds) via URL parameter
-* Supports multiple Pi-holes
+* Includes an easy-to-use configuration tool for managing your Pi-holes' information
 * Configurable minimum and maximum pause durations via environment variables
-* Pause duration can be adjusted via URL parameter.

 ## Installation

 To install Pi-hole Pauser, follow these steps:

-* Clone the repository to a directory of your choice.
+* Clone this repository to a directory of your choice.
 * Set up a PHP 8.3+ environment with the required extensions and server configuration (see [Laravel's documentation](https://laravel.com/docs/11.x/deployment#server-requirements)).
 * Install the PHP `sqlite3` extension.
 * Run the following commands: